sierramarie/w6d1-node/README.md

 2,125

 8.<!--How much was spent on books?-->
-select sum(price) from items where category like '%books%';
+select items.category from items where category like '%Books%';
-59,241
+select sum((items.price * orders.quantity) / 100) as total from orders join items on items.id = orders.item_id where items.category like '%Books%';
+10799

 9.<!--Simulate buying an item by inserting a User for yourself and an Order for that User.-->